Driving licence in India: Driving licence categories

-In order to drive a Vehicle carrying hazardous goods, the driver must have an additional Hazzard Goods Endorsement in addition to a Transport class licence or LMV class on their licence.
+In order to drive a vehicle carrying hazardous goods, the driver must have an additional Hazardous Goods endorsement, in addition to a transport-, or LMV-class licence.

-To drive a motor vehicle in hilly terrain or a ghat section the driver needs a Hill Driver Endorsement.
+To drive a motor vehicle in hilly terrain or a ghat section the driver needs a Hill Driver endorsement.

 Most of the legislation regarding licensing is in the Rules of the Road Regulation and the Motor Vehicles Act, 1988.